 There are special bonuses on this evening: Glen will be happy after his talk to advise on family research involving military connections and to give evaluations of medals brought by members of the audience.

-19th July: Our annual Garden Party at 11 High Street (Rae Festing’s)
+19th July: Our annual Garden Party will again be at 11 High Street (Rae Festing’s).
+Details to come.

-In recent months we’ve had a Ghost Story night, a Craft Fair, a fascinating talk on 17th century Rye (1665, the year of the Plague), a book signing, a Children’s Christmas Craft Discovery Day, a Father Christmas Grotto and on January 11th a wonderful New Year’s party for members with delicious food courtesy Rae Festing and an amusing play featuring Mapp and Lucia characters transported to the Ypres Tower in the 15th century Now we’re looking forward to events and developments at the Museum in 2014.
-Besides the talks (see above) there will be an official opening of the Women’s Tower, now complete with prisoner Mary Read figure and a popular AV display.
-And there will soon be a Virtual Tour so visitors less mobile can enjoy everything too.
-Details of both on this page very soon.
+In the months before these we had a Ghost Story night, a Craft Fair, a fascinating talk on 17th century Rye (1665, the year of the Plague), a book signing, a Children’s Christmas Craft Discovery Day, a Father Christmas Grotto and on January 11th a wonderful New Year’s party for members with delicious food courtesy Rae Festing and an amusing play featuring Mapp and Lucia characters transported to the Ypres Tower in the 15th century

 All Change at the Ypres Tower!

-There are LOTS of additions and improvements at the Tower: new furniture and display panels, smartened-up exhibits, better lighting, a Virtual Tour, an Audio-Visual presentation at the Women’s Tower. . . .
+There are LOTS of other additions and improvements at the Tower: new furniture and display panels, smartened-up exhibits, better lighting, a new model of the changing shoreline . . . .